Skip to main content

 Going Out Green: 21st Century Natural Burial Options in South Dakota

 (This presentation is offered with Mt.
-Pleasant Sexton, Matt Gage)
+Pleasant Cemetery sexton, Matt Gage.)

 The Story of a Pioneer – Anna Howard Shaw & Women’s Suffrage

 For decades, Rev. Dr. Anna Howard Shaw – leader of the National Woman Suffrage Association, first woman ordained in the Methodist Church (1880), medical doctor, and head of the first children’s immunization program in America – was missing from the Encyclopedia Britannica.
-The Story of a Pioneer tells about living in the Michigan wilderness, college in the mid-1800s, and leading the effort for women’s right to vote.
+This presentation discusses living in the Michigan wilderness, college in the mid-1800s, and leading the effort for women’s right to vote.

 Restoring Our Relationships and Communities: The Power of Forgiveness

 We are told to apologize when we hurt someone.
-However, apologies are not the same as the process of forgiveness.
-Apologies don’t restore relationships; asking forgiveness does.
-Truth & Reconciliation Commissions across the world teach us this is how we repair and rebuild our families, communities, and countries.
-This presentation draws on their wisdom and explores the power of the process of true forgiveness.
+However, apologies are different from the process of forgiveness.
+Apologies don’t restore relationships; asking for forgiveness does.
+Truth & Reconciliation Commissions across the world teach that this is how we repair and rebuild our families, communities, and countries.
+Dilenschneider draws on their wisdom and explores the power of the process of true forgiveness.